Alfred Chotzner

 Alfred James Chotzner (28 March 1873 – 12 February 1958) was a British judge in colonial India and Conservative politician.

-He was the son of Joseph Chotzner, a notable rabbi.
-Alfred was educated at Harrow and Cambridge University, and afterwards entered the Indian Civil Service, rising to become a High Court judge.
+Alfred Chotzner was the son of Joseph Chotzner, a notable rabbi.
+Born in Belfast, he was educated at Harrow and St John's College, Cambridge, where he graduated BA in 1895 and won the Browne medal, and afterwards entered the Indian Civil Service, rising to become a High Court judge.
 In 1931 Chotzner was elected as a Member of Parliament for Upton, but resigned his seat in 1934.

+He retired to Hove in Sussex and died there in 1958.